jugheadjones10/teebloc-astro/src/content/blog/mcq-secret-weapon.md

 Why MCQs?

-One of the most effective ways to remember what you revise is through _Active Recall_.
-Instead of rereading or highlighting, you test yourself by retrieving information from memory.
-This process strengthens long-term retention and keeps knowledge accessible for exams or everyday use.(find our blog post about it here: [https://teebloc.com/blog/active-recall](https://teebloc.com/blog/active-recall)) Drilling MCQs is one way you can use Active Recall in your revisions.

 One of the best ways to retain what you study is through _Active Recall,_ which is to test yourself by retrieving information instead of just rereading or highlighting.
 This strengthens long-term memory and makes knowledge easier to access during exams (learn more in our blog post: [https://teebloc.com/blog/active-recall](https://teebloc.com/blog/active-recall)).
 Drilling MCQs is a practical way to apply Active Recall in your revision.

 - **Broad coverage in short time:** MCQs test a wide range of topics quickly.
 Even 20 questions can expose gaps you might have missed.